German editions of the Three Investigators: German British-English Pons Die drei ??? Series (2009-2011)

-German The Three Investigators Kids Series (since 1999)
+Die drei ???
+Kids (The Three Investigators Kids) Series (since 1999)

 In this series, the Three Investigators are 10 years old, thus making it a kind of prequel to the original series.
 Their headquarters is a water tank close to Rocky Beach nicknamed "Coffee Pot", which was once used to fill up locomotives.
 Joining the recurring cast are Mr. Porter, Rocky Beach's general dealer, Harbor Master Ernesto Porto, and Giovanni, who runs an ice cream parlor.
 Another difference to the original series is that Bud Norris, Skinner's father, operates a shady bar in the city center.